ebrehault/talk2svelte/README.md

 ## What does it do?

 Usual interactions like clicking on buttons or links or filling in text inputs can be done by speaking to the browser.

+Moreover, your app can speak to the user.

 ## Usage